EU Aims for Harmonized Sanctions Enforcement With Defined Criminal Offences and Penalties

 • an authority to exercise control within such legal entity.

-The Directive also requires that a corporate criminal liability offence be created when a lack of supervision or control by such leading person has made possible that a person (e.g., employee) under their authority violates EU sanctions for the benefit of the corporation.
+The Directive also requires that a corporate liability offence be created when a lack of supervision or control by such leading person has made possible that a person (e.g., employee) under their authority violates EU sanctions for the benefit of the corporation.

 Penalties for Violations of EU Sanctions